mythaxis/WorkSpace/content/posts/2008-04-09-bullet-point-time.md

 Purely androgynous, exquisitely rendered (I suspect a dedicated line), and an almond shaped face, no doubt capable of every post-human expression variable but currently fixed in an impassive mask, _(Management Mid-Severity Expression #4R03N. *Denotes potential subject guilt, not yet legally provable)_.

-**“Tag this please, operator”.** It pings me a standard lead-and-restraint script – SOP leashing for non-management in Prime, charming.
+**"Tag this please, operator".** It pings me a standard lead-and-restraint script – SOP leashing for non-management in Prime, charming.

 The management avie levitates a precise 10 centimeters and I reciprocate automatically.
 Reception fades out to the beautifully animated interior of Prime Tier 2.